DMIRLAB-Group/SADGA/README.md

 ### Run

-All configs of the experiment and model  are in the file `sadga-glove-run.jsonnet`.
+All configurations of the experiment are in the file `sadga-glove-run.jsonnet` and the model configurations are in `configs/sadga-glove-config.jsonnet`.

 ##### Step 1.
 Preprocess